The International Trade Blog Export Compliance

 This is where the International Traffic in Arms Regulations (ITAR) come in.
-ITAR is part of a web of laws and regulations prohibiting U.S. individuals and companies from engaging in business with prohibited/sanctioned countries and persons for various economic, financial, anti-terrorism and human rights issues.
+ITAR is part of a web of laws and regulations prohibiting U.S. individuals and companies from engaging in business with prohibited/sanctioned countries and persons for various economic, financial, anti-terrorism and human rights reasons.

 The ITAR Regulatory Framework

 To understand ITAR, you must first understand the regulatory framework of export laws of the United States.
 In simplest terms, the Export Administration Act (EAA) of 1979 as amended under 50 U.S.C. app 2401-2420 and 50 U.S.C.
 1701-1706 under Executive Order 12924 is the basis for all U.S. export controls.
-In August 2001, the EAA technically expired and President Bush extended it by virtue of Executive Order 13222.
+In August 2001, the EAA technically expired and President George W. Bush extended it by virtue of Executive Order 13222.
 In 2007, he signed the International Economic Powers Enhancement Act (IEEPA), which continued the EAA and increased penalties for violations.

 The Export Administration Regulations (EAR) of the United States implements the EAA and is managed by the Bureau of Industry and Security (BIS) under the Department of Commerce.
-The EAR covers all commerce and dual-use non-military items.
-Articles, technology and services that exceed the EAR criteria are deemed to be controlled by the Department of State unless otherwise determined by a formal commodity jurisdiction (CJ) request.
+The EAR covers all commerce and dual-use, non-military items.
+Articles, technology and services that exceed the EAR criteria are deemed to be controlled by the Department of State, unless otherwise determined by a formal commodity jurisdiction (CJ) request.

-The Arms Export Control Act (AECA) authorizes the President to designate items that shall be considered as defense articles and services, and these items constitute the United States Munitions List (USML).
+The Arms Export Control Act (AECA) authorizes the president to designate items that shall be considered as defense articles and services, and these items constitute the United States Munitions List (USML).
 The ITAR implements the AECA and is managed by the Directorate of Defense Trade Control (DDTC) under the Department of State.
 The ITAR covers all military articles, services and technologies.

 Additionally, there are other regulations under U.S. legal authority such as, but not limited to, Customs and Border Protection (CBP); Office of Foreign Assets Control (OFAC); Bureau of Alcohol, Tobacco and Firearms (BATF); and Department of Homeland Security (DHS), which jointly and severally add to the EAR and ITAR controls.